Unifying 23 microsites into one scalable design system

 To ensure the design system was not only built but usable, I created documentation directly inside Storybook.

-• Authored Markdown-based docs from our component anatomies, best practices, and usage guidelines, making Storybook a living catalog.
+• Authored Markdown-based docs from component anatomies, best practices, and usage guidelines, making Storybook a living catalog

-Example of Storybook Connect in Figma, enabling components to be tested directly in Figma with live Storybook data.
+Storybook Connect in Figma, enabling components to be tested directly in Figma with live stories

 Component Impact

-• Reduced misalignment cut rework cycles and QA issues, saving engineering hours and accelerating launches while reinforcing accessibility compliance.
+• Reduced misalignment, cut rework cycles, and accelerated launches while reinforcing accessibility compliance

 Pilot Approach